Programme Details & Objectives

 This is open to graduates who shall comply with the General Regulations of The University of Hong Kong and have attained a satisfactory level of performance in GMAT, GRK or equivalent.
 They shall also satisfy the examiners in a qualifying examination if required and shall be a manager who can provide evidence of successful business experience of at least three years.

 This programme is flexibly designed.
-Students are required to attend classes for two days per week, one of which falls either on Saturday or Sunday.
-The other day is either Friday afternoon or Monday afternoon.
+Students are required to attend classes for one-and-a-half days per week, either Friday afternoon plus the whole day Saturday, or the whole day Sunday plus Monday afternoon.

 MBA (International) – Executive Stream

 This is open to senior executives with minimum 7 years of track-able full time work experience, of which 3 years are in the middle to senior management position.
 Classes are scheduled in block mode from Friday to Monday.

 The Programme emphasizes regional applicability, professional relevance, and innovation.
 The IMBA Programme is housed in modern seminar rooms in Fudan University in Shanghai.
 Students will be taught by faculties from both Fudan University and The University of Hong Kong.